 This course provides a historical survey of the origins and development of human communities from their prehistoric origins to the 16th century.
 Emphasis is given to similarities, differences, and interrelationships among selected societies, cultures, and civilizations.
-Prerequisite or corequisite: ENG-10303.
+Prerequisites: ENG-09000 and ENG-09601 or demonstrated competency.
 (Humanities Credit)